Optimal Selection with Balanced Market Share: Static and Dynamic Assortment Optimization: Algorithms for the Static Problem

 \subsection{Static Problem with Additional Constraints}

 Besides market share balancing constraint, in practice sellers are often faced with additional constraints on the set of offered products.
 For example, the seller may have limited capacity that allows keeping only a certain number of products in stock.
-In this case the seller may require that at most $K$ products are offered with positive probability.
-Another example is that the seller may categorize products into multiple product categories $C_1,C_2,\dots,C_K$, and in order to meet different customers' needs, the seller would like to guarantee a minimum number of products from each category to be offered to customers.
-In this case, the seller may require that for each product category $C_k\subseteq\mathcal{N}$, at least $\ell_k$ products from $C_k$ are offered with positive probability.
+In this case the seller may require that at most $K$ products are offered with positive probability. { Another example is that, due to considerations of product diversity, the seller may require that at least $K$ products should be offered to customers, and in this case the seller may require that at least $K$ products are offered with positive probability.
+More broadly, the seller may categorize products into multiple product categories $C_1,C_2,\dots,C_K$, and in order to in order to guarantee diversity in the product portfolio and better meet different customers' needs, the seller would like to guarantee a minimum number of products from each category to be offered to customers.
+In this case, the seller may require that for each product category $C_k\subseteq\mathcal{N}$, at least $\ell_k$ products from $C_k$ are offered with positive probability.}

 Motivated by the examples above, in this section we consider the setting where in addition to the market share balancing constraint, we further require that the set of products offered with positive probability should belong to some $\mathcal{X}\subseteq 2^{\mathcal{N}}$.
 Here we would like to emphasize that different from most existing literature on constrained randomized assortment optimization, we impose constraint on products offered with positive probability rather than assortments randomized over.
 We refer to the problem as~\ref{prob:randomized_constrained_0} (the ``C" in the name stands for contraints), and its formal definition is given by